SupportClass/streen/README.md

 but the overhead of spinning up multiple and managing multiple chat bots is not acceptable.
 Streen operates as a single bot and exposes a websocket API.

+## Motivation
+I maintain many production [NodeCG](https://github.com/nodecg/nodecg) instances.
+Most of these NodeCG instances need to connect to Twitch chat for one reason or another.
+At first, I had each of these NodeCG instances spin up their own [tmi.js](https://docs.tmijs.org/) bot and connect to Twitch chat directly.
+However, this wound up causing problems whenever a breaking change happened, as I would have to go update tmi.js manually on each of the many deployments.
+Streen centralizes this external dependency into one place, making it easier to keep up with changes on Twitch's end.

 ## Installation
 - [Deploying to Heroku (recommended)](#deploying-to-heroku)
 - [Manual installation](#manual-installation)